 New System Capabilities

-As the integrator for both the BYG-1’s TCS as well as the Weapons Control System, General Dynamics has once again demonstrated its leadership in providing innovative integration approaches to deliver cost effective solutions to the submarine force.
+As the integrator for the BYG-1, General Dynamics has once again demonstrated its leadership in providing innovative integration approaches to deliver cost effective solutions to the submarine force.
 General Dynamics developed the most reliable COTS-based fire control systems in the Navy’s inventory – those of the Ohio-class ballistic missile submarines (SSBNs), as well as the Tomahawk Weapon Control System on SSGN – and has applied its expertise and experience to the AN/BYG-1 System.
 On TCS, General Dynamics has provided the business and technical framework needed for providing Team Submarine innovation, flexibility, and responsiveness so that the best capability reaches the Fleet rapidly.